Powermate PM4500DF - 3600/4500W Dual Fuel Generator

 Portability

-The dimensions of the Powermate PM4500DF, which are L26.3 x W22.9 x H21.5 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
+Measuring L26.3 x W22.9 x H21.5 in, the Powermate PM4500DF showcases a classic open frame layout, offering stability and simple maintenance access to components, while facilitating air circulation.
 The generator is designed for ideal use outdoors and in rough environments.

 Features

-Along the basic documentation and an owner's manual, useful for starting the generator right away, the Powermate PM4500DF's package also includes these accessories: oil and propane hose.
+With the basic documentation and an owner's manual, letting you start the generator quickly, the Powermate PM4500DF also comes with several accessories, including: oil and propane hose.

 The Powermate PM4500DF versus other generators